 Depending on your configuration, you could receive these kinds of results with exact matching:

-A broader option for locating patient records is using Redox Access to join the nationwide Carequality Interoperability Framework.
-Redox Access relies on our record locator service to find who you're looking for.
+A broader option for locating patient records is using our Network Onramps to join the nationwide Carequality Interoperability Framework.
+Redox relies on our record locator service to find the patient you're looking for.

-However, it looks a little different from the Redox Nexus search options.
+However, searching a clinical network is a little different.
 For example, you won't get probabilisitic matching, but you'd be able to search for records throughout the entire Carequality Framework.
 The response would return multiple records from multiple sites for one matching patient.